 Revisiting Prague or Budapest came to mind.
 Ultimately though, I decided I wanted to venture into unchartered territory.
 Both Slovakia and Slovenia seemed like viable options thanks to their proximity to Austria.
 After some research, I decided to skip Bratislava and head to Slovenia.

 When I embarked on my seven-hour rail journey to Lake Bled, I had no idea what to expect.
-However, this tiny chicken-shaped country has slowly stolen my heart and has been the highlight of my trip thus far.
+However, this tiny chicken-shaped country has slowly stolen my heart and has been the highlight of my Europe trip thus far.

 Originally, I planned to spend four days in Slovenia.
-Four days slowly turned into nine days, and I probably would have stayed longer if I hadn’t had to meet a friend in Croatia.
+Four days slowly turned into nine days, and I probably would have stayed longer if I hadn’t had plans to meet a friend in Croatia.

 To quote the country’s official tourism slogan and social media hashtag, I’m really feeling Slovenia or #IfeelsLOVEnia.